indirajith/fabric-setup/operations_guide.rst

 TLS-CA admin can directly enrolled without registration as it is the bootstrap identity.

 When issueing the following commands if you encounter file creation permission errors, run 'fabric-ca-client' command with sudo.
 For this to work, the 'fabric-ca-client' executable must be in sudo PATH variable or we must provide the absolute path to this executable.
 Also the environmental variables must be persisted to sudo as well.
-For example issue the following command instead after exporting environmental variables.
+For example issue the following command with absolute path of `fabric-ca-client` binary instead, after exporting environmental variables.

 .. code:: bash